trstringer/trstringer.github.io/_posts/2021-01-01-quick-and-easy-prometheus-exporter.md

     main()
 ```

-In the above code, I defined a helper class `AppMetrics` to contain the Prometheus metrics and app metric loop logic, but even that wasn't necessary.
-But effectively the code just loops and makes an HTTP request to the application metrics (available on `localhost:APP_PORT/status`) and transforms that to the Prometheus metrics.
+In the above code, I defined a helper class `AppMetrics` to contain the Prometheus metrics and app metric loop logic.
+Creating the class wasn't necessary, but I think it is a bit cleaner and more future-proof to start this way and keep the logic and data contained in an object.
+Effectively the code just loops and makes an HTTP request to the application metrics (available on `localhost:APP_PORT/status`) and transforms that to the Prometheus metrics.

-Duplicating the exporter illustration and now showing which parts of the code refer to which steps:

 ![Prometheus exporter](../images/prometheus-exporter2.png)